Cosmological Effective Hamiltonian from full Loop Quantum Gravity Dynamics: The Hamiltonian

-We notice several things: (1) at leading order, $H_E$ is consistent with the result obtained in LQC, equation (\ref{effective-rw-ham}), though there are corrections of order $\mathcal O(t)$; (2) in the classical and continuum limit ($t,\mu \rightarrow 0$), $H_L$ and $H_E$ coincide (up to a numerical factor), which is consistent with classical cosmology; (3) if $\mu \neq 0$, however, the functional form of $H_L$ is different from that of $H_E$ in regard of the $c$-dependence, due to the different factor in the argument of sine.
+We notice several things: (1) at leading order in $\mu$ and $t$, $H_{\text{eff}}$ is consistent with the result obtained in LQC, equation (\ref{effective-rw-ham}); (2) in the classical limit ($t\to 0$) and continuum limit ($\mu \rightarrow 0$), $H_L$ and $H_E$ coincide (up to a numerical factor), and one recovers classical cosmology, equation (\ref{classical-rw-ham}); (3) if $\mu \neq 0$, however, the functional form of $H_L$ is different from that of $H_E$ in regard of the $c$-dependence, due to the different factor in the argument of sine.
 This is a modification to the established effective LQC Hamiltonian.
-A corresponding modification to the quantum LQC Hamiltonian $\hat H_{LQC}$ leads to a difference equation of higher order, whose quantum dynamics is currently being numerically investigated.
-However, we should note that the Euclidean Hamiltonian in (\ref{hamiltonian-result}) reproduces LQC Hamiltonian in the so-called $\mu_0$-scheme, which is replaced in modern cosmology by the $\bar{\mu}$-scheme.
-In this regard, the authors of \cite{AC16_mubar} have found an interesting way to extend the setting to the $\bar{\mu}$-scheme by considering a superposition of different graphs (which is ultimately believed to be the most correct type of semiclassical state).
-Even though this was developed in the framework of Quantum Reduced Loop Gravity -- a gauge fixed version of LQG -- their results might be transferable to our setting.
+A corresponding modification to the quantum LQC Hamiltonian $\hat H_{LQC}$ leads to a difference equation of higher order, whose quantum dynamics has been numerically investigated in \cite{ADLP}.
+It should be noted that the Hamiltonian in (\ref{hamiltonian-result}) corresponds to a modification of the effective LQC Hamiltonian in the so-called $\mu_0$-scheme.\footnote {It might be possible to obtain the $\bar{\mu}$-scheme following the same procedure developed in \cite{AC16_mubar}.}